-Students receive instruction in the reading, mathematics, and science MOs as part of their regular instructional program throughout the test window, September 4, 2012 - February 26, 2013.
+Students receive instruction in the reading, mathematics, and science MOs as part of their regular instructional program throughout the test window, September 2, 2014 - March 2, 2015.

-- Concurrent with delivery of instruction, the TET constructs a portfolio of evidence that demonstrates that the individual student attained the MOs that were selected by the student's TET. - Evidence of baseline and mastery, the artifacts, is collected at any appropriate time during the test window. - The collection of student artifacts that demonstrate the student has attained the MOs, along with other identified information, comprise the student's Alt-MSA Portfolio. - Thoughtful early planning, organization, and shared ownership of the Alt-MSA among the student's teachers, related service providers, and instructional assistants, (TET), will result in a portfolio that conveys student learning reflective of an integrated instructional program provided by a collaborative instructional team.
+- Concurrent with delivery of instruction, the TET constructs a portfolio of evidence that demonstrates that the individual student attained the MOs that were selected by the student's TET. - Evidence of baseline and mastery, the artifacts, is collected at any appropriate time during the test window. - The collection of student artifacts that demonstrate the student has attained the MOs, along with other identified information, comprise the student's Alt-MSA Portfolio. - Once student has completed the work sample it should be immediately placed within the portfolio.
+No changes or additions may be made to the artifact once it has been completed by the student and placed into the portfolio. - Thoughtful early planning, organization, and shared ownership of the Alt-MSA among the student's teachers, related service providers, and instructional assistants, (TET), will result in a portfolio that conveys student learning reflective of an integrated instructional program provided by a collaborative instructional team.